 Rosacea Treatment in Melbourne

-The highly experienced team at The DOC Clinic, led by Dr Omarjee, offers a variety of treatment options to minimise the visible signs of rosacea.
+The team at The DOC Clinic, led by Dr Omarjee, offers a variety of treatment options to address the visible signs of rosacea.
 Medicare rebate may also be applicable.

-Rosacea is one of the most common skin conditions, with treatment of the skin condition typically taking the form of light-based therapy.
-At The DOC Clinic, Dr Omarjee and his team perform light-based rosacea treatment in Melbourne using the Cutera Excel V Plus laser for rosacea along with medical-grade cosmeceutical creams, which can reduce the redness, acne-like bumps and overall discomfort associated with the condition.
-Our cosmetic physician is able to perform customised skin treatment that meets the needs of your specific condition.
+Rosacea is one of the most common skin conditions.
+At The DOC Clinic, Dr Omarjee and his team perform light-based rosacea treatment in Melbourne using the Cutera Excel V Plus laser, along with medical-grade cosmeceutical creams.
+Our cosmetic physician can perform customised skin treatment that meets the needs of your specific condition.

 Fraxel laser treatment with Dr Omarjee 1, rosacea laser treatment 1, The DOC Clinic Melbourne